Your cart is empty.

 Debating Rights Inflation in Canada

 Human rights has become the dominant vernacular for framing social problems around the world.
-In this book, Dominique Clément presents a paradox in politics, law, and social practice: he argues that ...
+In this book, Dominique Clément presents a paradox in politics, law, and social practice: he argues that whereas ...

 Tax Is Not a Four-Letter Word

 Taxes connect us to one another, to the common good, and to the future.
 This is a book about taxes: who pays what and who gets what.
-More than that, it’s about the role of government, about citizenship ...
+More than that, it’s about the role of government, about citizenship a ...

 Rites of Way